thi-ng/umbrella/packages/router/README.md

 ## About

-Generic router for browser & non-browser based applications
+Generic router for browser & non-browser based applications.

 - Declarative route definitions
 - Parametric routes, each param with optional value coercion &